MicrosoftDocs/msix-docs/msix-src/psf/create-shortcut-with-package-support-framework.md

 ---
-description: You can run scripts with the Package Support Framework to customize your desktop application for the user environment.
+description: This document will show you how to create application shortcuts using scripts with Package Support Framework.
 title: How to run scripts with the Package Support Framework to create an application shortcut ms.date: 04/14/2021 ms.topic: article